yaripey/some-knowledge/git.md

 #### Reverting changes of a file
 We can use _git checkout_ to revert a file to a state that is was in at some point, we just need to know commit's SHA.
 We can use it like this: _git checkout 123123 hello.txt_.

+### $ git rebase
+This command allows you to squash several commits into one.
+You just need to select the commit you want to squash to and follow the instructions.

+#### -i
+This flag allows interactive work with rebase command.

 ## Merging

 ### $ git merge